5outh/abstract-nonsense/posts/2017-01-30-haskell-bits-randomness.md

 ```

 This is pretty much the interface that most other languages start with.
 Better would be to separate out IO as much as possible
 from the inevitable rest of our program.
-We can do that by only using IO to grab up with an initial RNG.
+We can do that by confining IO usage to one operation: coming up with an initial RNG.

 ```haskell
 import System.Random